About

 I've initiated and delivered on a number of projects.
 My goal is always to strive for clarity, synthesizing complex topics into actional steps of the "what" and the "how."

-I developed and taught a course instigating and investigating unsolicited urban interventions in New York City.
-Students are taught to self-initiate and identify a problem statement relating to the urban environment, and then manifest a possible solution through a public, physical object, while confronting the myriad issues associated with that decision.
+I developed and taught a courses instigating and investigating unsolicited urban interventions in New York City.
+Students were taught to self-initiate and identify a problem statement relating to the urban environment, and then manifest a possible solution through a public, physical object, while confronting the myriad issues associated with that decision.

 I was part of a start-up team working at the intersection of technology, biology, and design.
 The Living was acquired by Autodesk in 2014.